Queensferry Court Care Home (previously Merrill House) provides affordable residential care for 40 residents in Allenton, Derby.

 Personal possessions help residents feel at home and provide extra stimulation and time for reminiscence.

-Lee Langley is the registered manager of Queensferry Court.
+Lee Langley is the registered manager of Queensferry Court (pictured below with the care team).

 Life is either a daring adventure or it is nothing.
 Be daring, be a care worker!